thomasboyt/thomasboyt.github.com/index.md

 **humbot** ([GitHub](https://github.com/thomasboyt/humbot)) - A chat bot for [Humbug](https://humbughq.com).

 **dom-binding.js** ([GitHub](https://github.com/thomasboyt/dom-binding)) - Tiny library for binding data to the DOM.
-Because sometimes you don't want the (relative) weight of Backbone, but you also don't want to go around calling `$.html` everywhere.
+Because sometimes you don't want the (relative) weight of a library like Knockout or Ember, but you also don't want to go around calling `$.html` everywhere.
 Tests written in QUnit.

 **SMS Notification Bot** ([GitHub](https://github.com/thomasboyt/SMS-Notification-Bot)) - Sends you text messages if you get a notification (highlight) in IRC, and even lets you respond back.
 Runs on Skybot (bot) + Flask (server/Twilio endpoint) + Redis (message passing).